Skip to main content

 Ocean heat transport and the latitude of the sea ice edge (2017–2021)

 In coupled climate model simulations, ocean heat transport (OHT) is found to be a major driver of the sea ice cover on multidecadal timescales.
-A highly simplified energy-balance model is developed and used to investigate the factors underlying this relationship.
+A simple energy-balance model is developed and used to investigate the factors underlying this relationship.
 It is found that the emergent behaviour of climate models is captured by the simple model, that there are distinct behaviours of the Arctic and the Antarctic, and simulated future changes in OHT strongly modulate projected sea ice loss.

 A PhD project funded by the SCENARIO Doctoral Training Partnership (cohort 4) and supervised by David Ferreira and Danny Feltham.